The MUonE project

 The muon anomalous magnetic moment is one of the most precisely measured quantities as well as one the most precisely calculable in the Standard Model, that’s why it constitutes a stringent test of the theory.
 For the last twenty years the BNL measurement has been pointing to a significant discrepancy from the theory prediction.
 Recently the first result from the FNAL g-2 experiment has confirmed the previous measurement, and their combination brings to 4.2σ the deviation from the currently accepted SM prediction.

 There are hypotheses trying to explain this deviation as a quantum effect of new exotic particles, however it is still possible that it result from a systematic error in the theoretical calculation.
 The dominant theory uncertainty is related to the hadronic contribution to the vacuum polarization, which is not calculable in perturbation theory.
-Its leading order contribution (LO-HVP) is usually determined by a data-driven dispersive approach, using the measurements of low-energy hadron production cross section in e+e annihilation.
+Its leading order contribution (LO-HVP) is usually determined by a data-driven dispersive approach, using the measurements of low-energy hadron production cross section in e+e– annihilation.
 In contrast, a recent ab initio calculation of the LO-HVP contribution, based on Lattice QCD, weakens the discrepancy with the measurement, and is in tension with the data-driven estimate.
-In the next years the FNAL experiment aims to increase the precision by a factor of 4, while another forthcoming experiment at J-PARC should reach a similar precision, so that the theory calculations should be improved accordingly.
+More recently a new FNAL measurement from a larger dataset has confirmed the previous experimental result with higher precision.
+In the next few years the analysis of the full FNAL dataset is expected to further reduce the errors, while another forthcoming experiment at J-PARC should reach a similar precision.
+To clarify the situation it is then necessary to improve the theory calculations accordingly.

 The MUonE project was conceived during the workshop “Physics Beyond Colliders”, held at CERN in late 2016, and the proposal was published in the European Physical Journal C soon after.
 The proposed apparatus is a sequence of detection stations, each one made of a passive element serving as target and active planes made of silicon microstrip detectors for tracking, with length of 1 meter and transverse dimensions of about 10 cm.
 The layout foresees an array of 40 such stations, followed by an electromagnetic calorimeter and a muon detector at the end.